 Oral-Exam Committee: A student will be examined by members of an Oral-Exam Committee.
 The students' Oral-Exam committee will consist of three examiners from the three fundamental core courses, and an examiner for the elective course selected by the student and their advisor.
-The three core-course examiners will be members of the Medical Physics Oral Doctoral Qualifying Exam Panel, which will have members who serve 3-year staggered terms.
 The Graduate Committee Chair will select three members from the panel for each Oral-Exam Committee, with three named as alternates in case an appointed member is not available at the time of the exam due to unanticipated circumstances.
 The fourth examiner for the elective course must be selected by the student and their advisor and the name provided to the graduate committee chair.
 This examiner must agree to participate in the Oral Qualifying exam and is the responsibility of the student and advisor to obtain this agreement.
 The Graduate Committee Chair will appoint the fourth examiner to the student's Oral Exam Committee.
 A student's advisor cannot be a member of the student's Oral-Exam Committee.